Resolving power of the telescope

 Telescope aperture

 Since the telescope aperture is a circular area, increasing the aperture has a quadratic effect.
-If the aperture is doubled, the light gathering capacity is quadrupled.
+If the aperture is doubled, the light-gathering power quadruples. - But: the larger the aperture, the more sensitive the telescope is to air turbulence (seeing)

 Telescope focal length

-The telescope focal length determines the magnification (visual in conjunction with an eyepiece) or the angle of view (when using a camera).
+The telescope focal length (usually denoted by 'f') determines the magnification (visual in conjunction with an eyepiece) or the angle of view (when using a camera).
 An area of sky is projected onto the chip.
 The higher the focal length, the larger the objects appear.
 However, this also reduces the section that can be seen, which makes it more difficult to find objects and prevents the observation of large-area objects.

 schematic illustration to visualize the focal length